Extending Data Disk Partitions and File Systems (Linux Kernel Earlier Than 3.6.0)

 Information similar to the following is displayed:[root@ecs-test-0001 ~]# df -TH Filesystem Type Size Used Avail Use% Mounted on /dev/vda1 ext4 43G 1.9G 39G 5% / devtmpfs devtmpfs 2.0G 0 2.0G 0% /dev tmpfs tmpfs 2.0G 0 2.0G 0% /dev/shm tmpfs tmpfs 2.0G 9.1M 2.0G 1% /run tmpfs tmpfs 2.0G 0 2.0G 0% /sys/fs/cgroup tmpfs tmpfs 398M 0 398M 0% /run/user/0 /dev/vdb1 ext4 106G 63M 101G 1% /mnt/sdc /dev/vdb2 ext4 138G 63M 131G 1% /mnt/test

 If the server is restarted, the mounting will become invalid.
-You can set automatic mounting for partitions at system start by modifying the /etc/fstab file.
-For details, see Setting Automatic Mounting at System Start.
+You can modify the /etc/fstab file to configure automount at startup.
+For details, see Configuring Auto Mount at Startup.

-The following procedure shows how to set automatic disk mounting at server start by using UUIDs to identify disks in the fstab file.
-You are advised not to use device names to identify disks in the file because a device name may change (for example, from /dev/vdb1 to /dev/vdb2) during the server stop or start, resulting in improper server running after restart.
+The following example uses universally unique identifiers (UUIDs) to identify disks in the fstab file.
+You are advised not to use device names (like /dev/vdb1) to identify disks in the /etc/fstab file because device names are assigned dynamically and may change (for example, from /dev/vdb1 to /dev/vdb2) after a server stop or start.
+This can even prevent your server from booting up.

 UUID is the unique character string for disk partitions in a Linux system.